“what is life, but a grand adventure”

 We couldn’t wait to check out the Otago Peninsula, our second volcanic peninsula of the trip (Banks Peninsula is too).
 We headed straight to the Sandymount track on the south coast of the peninsula.
 This track leads you through paddocks to two dramatic viewpoints, the shear cliffs of the Chasm and Lovers Leap and eventually to the large white sand dunes of Sandfly Bay.
 If your timing is right you may be able to spot a yellow-eyed penguin along this bay.
 We would eventually learn that our yellow-eyed penguin timing was never right, so we settled for a fur seal instead.

-It was now Christmas morning, what were we to do?
-A picnic on another beach of course…Victory Beach on the Papanui Inlet.
+We spent Christmas morning on another beach of course…Victory Beach on the Papanui Inlet.
 This beach is the longest (3.5 km) on the peninsula and is home to the wreck of the SS Victory ship that sunk off the shores in 1861.
 We could see some of the ship’s remnants in the distance, but an angry oyster catcher wouldn’t let us pass as she protected her nest.
 We settled for the view from afar to make momma happy.

 In order to get to the beach, there is short hike through the wetland and dune country of the Okia Reserve.
 This area is appropriately called the Pyramids, because it is made of perfectly geometric basalt volcanic columns.
 We spent the afternoon here, relaxing in the white sand and watching sea lions play in the surf.

-We spent our last evening at Pilots Beach waiting to spot the hundreds of little blue penguins kororā that come to shore at dusk to roost or feed their chicks after a day at sea.
+Our last evening was spent on Pilots Beach where we waited to spot the hundreds of little blue penguins kororā that return to shore to roost or feed their chicks after a day at sea.
 This area is now protected, with access through the Royal Albatross Centre requiring a $30 fee.
-While waiting for the penguins to arrive we enjoyed a lovely sunset and spotted a few albatross.
-Suddenly, right on time, huge groups of these little penguins were swimming to shore in what is known as ‘rafts’ and scurried up the beach to their cliff-face burrows for the evening.
-They are the cutest little things!
+While waiting for the penguins to arrive one can enjoy a lovely sunset and albatross flying about.
+Suddenly, right on time, huge groups of these little penguins were swimming to shore in what is known as ‘rafts’.
+They scurried up the beach to their cliff-face burrows hardly bothered by the small group of people watching.
+While we see these cuties in Welly, they typically don’t march to shore in such large groups.

 Southernmost Point & Curio Bay